SparkyAndy/XCS229ii-FinalProject/README.md

 - **XCS229iiProjectTalkForStanford15May2021StopPress.pdf**

-I have also included a starter Jupyter notebook for processing the Machine Learning (ML) dataset called
+I have also included a few starter Jupyter notebooks for processing the Machine Learning (ML) dataset:

-- `ClassifyingComputerProcessesDarpaOpTCBaselineModel.ipynb`.
+- `ClassifyingComputerProcessesDarpaOpTCBaselineModel.ipynb` - basic starter notebook

+- `CCPDOpTC_labels.ipynb` - basic notebook for navigating the labels.csv

+The ground truth `labels.csv` file contains the details for the malicious events derived from the _OpTC Red Team Ground Truth_ [6].

 Unfortunately, I am not currently able to release the derived dataset `darpa_data_revised` (but you can make your own from the raw data on github/google drive - details of the Extract, Transform and Load (ETL) pipeline are given in the experimental protocol and final paper).